-As noted in the Status of Listed Resources section, we estimate that there were 14,762,154 Southwest Pacific green sea turtles greater than one year old in 2015 and that the trend for this species is likely increasing.
+As noted in the Status of Listed Resources section, we estimate that there were 14,762,154 Southwest Pacific green sea turtles greater than one year old in 2015 and that the trend for this DPS is likely increasing.
 As described in the Exposure Analysis, all individuals that were measured would be considered juveniles with one possible subadult.
-Assuming total abundance for Southwest Pacific green sea turtles is 14,762,154 individuals, and, using only the mean value from the mixed stock analysis, we assume that (95th percentile: 3) individuals from this species may interact with the DSLL fishery, this would equal 0.000007% (95th percentile: 0.00002%) of the species total population.
-The mortality of 1 (95th percentile: 3) individual green sea turtles assuming total abundance equals 14,762,154 represents 0.000006% (95th percentile: 0.00002%) of the total population.
-For the maximum 5-year running average, one capture and one mortality represents 0.000006% of the species' population.

-The maximum 5-year running sum of six Southwest Pacific green sea turtles suggests that over 10 years we would anticipate 11 total captures, of these, 11 would be expected to die.
-This level of interaction would represent 0.000075% of the population being impacted and killed.
+Assuming total abundance for Southwest Pacific green sea turtles is 14,762,154 individuals and assuming a mean of 13 (95th percentile: 39) individuals from this DPS may interact with the DSLL fishery, this would equal 0.000088% (95th percentile: 0.00026%) of the DPS total population.
+The mortality of 12 (95th percentile: 37) individual Southwest Pacific green sea turtles assuming total abundance equals 1,028,533 represents 0.000081% (95th percentile: 0.00025%) of the total population.
+For the maximum 5-year running average, 15.4 captures and 14.8 mortalities represents 0.00010% of the DPS' population captured and 0.00010% of the population killed.
+The maximum 5-year running sum of 15.4 Southwest Pacific green sea turtles suggests that over 10 years we would anticipate 154 total captures, of these, 148 would be expected to die.
+This level of interaction would represent 0.0010% of the population being impacted and 0.0010% being killed.
 As this population is increasing in size (Seminoff et al. 2015), these values will decrease at 10, 20, 30, and 40 years into the future as we anticipate higher population sizes at those time points.

 Our assessment illustrates that the DSLL fishery interacts with (incidentally captures) a very small portion of the Southwest Pacific green sea turtle.
-At projected abundance levels (14,762,154 individuals), incidentally capturing and killing an average of one Southwest Pacific green sea turtle per year constitutes the death of 0.0000068% of the population.
-We consider the implications of this effect on Southwest Pacific green sea turtles, as a species, in the Integration and Synthesis section of this opinion.
+At projected abundance levels (14,762,154 individuals), incidentally capturing 15.4 and killing an average of 14.8 Southwest Pacific green sea turtle per year constitutes the death of 0.00010% of the population.
+We consider the implications of this effect on Southwest Pacific green sea turtles in the Integration and Synthesis section of this opinion.